Language: EN

 Functions are blocks of code that perform a specific task and can be reused in different parts of a program.

-In Python, a function is defined with the def keyword, followed by the name of the function and parentheses that can contain the input parameters.
+In Python, a function is defined with the keyword def, followed by the function name and parentheses that may contain input parameters.
+Thus,

 def function_name(parameters):